 - Color: While you’re mainly concerned with consistency, also observe the color of the poop.
 It should be within the normal range of brown.
-Unusual colors like green, black, orange, red, or gray might warrant further investigation.
+Unusual colors like green, yellow, black, orange, red, or gray might warrant further investigation.

 - Mucus: Look for the presence of mucus on the surface of the poop.
 A small amount of mucus is normal, but excessive mucus could indicate irritation or inflammation in the gastrointestinal tract.

 - Blood: Check for any traces of blood in the poop.
 Blood can appear as red streaks or specks.
 If you notice blood, it clearly indicates that you should consult a veterinarian.

 - Foreign Objects: Occasionally, dogs might ingest non-food items that can pass through their digestive system and appear in their poop.
 If you notice any foreign objects, addressing this behavior is essential to prevent future incidents.

 - Consistency: Healthy dog poop should hold its shape and not be overly mushy or hard.
 It should be easy to pick up and not crumble or break apart excessively.

 - Odor: While all poop has an odor, extremely foul or powerful smells could indicate dietary issues or digestive problems.

 - Frequency: Pay attention to your dog’s regular pooping frequency.
 Any sudden changes, such as increased or decreased frequency, could indicate an underlying issue.

 - Worms or Parasites: Look for worms or other parasites in the poop.
 Worm segments or live parasites might be visible, indicating the need for deworming.